thirumalaics/interview_prep/Serialization.md

 	- why is string, an option for serialization?
 		- so that humans can also understand?
-	- an object does not just have data associated with it, it has methods as well https://stackoverflow.com/questions/447898/what-is-object-serialization
+	- an object does not just have data associated with it, it has methods as well
+	- it is important to notice that what gets serialized is the "value" of the object, or the contents, and not the class definition.
+Thus methods are not serialized. https://stackoverflow.com/questions/447898/what-is-object-serialization
 - everything in computer is bytes, no denying that
 - those bytes are scattered around